m-shariq/hashing-avl-dictionary/README.md

 # Data-Structure-Dictionary-AVL-Hashing

 ## Search engine where user can enter a word, and can get example sentences and meanings of that word.
-If there is a spell mistake, user can get suggestions.
+If the user misspells the word, they can get a suggestion.

 ### Pre Requisite